-- 4.24.
-The Pharmacy Guild submits that arrangements should be in place to ensure that the work done under this authorisation is not used to preferentially advantage any of the Participants' customers.20 - 4.25.
-NSW Health submits that the conduct to be authorised should be limited to conduct which is for a purpose requested by the Commonwealth or one or more State or Territory governments.
-NSW Health also submits that the authorised conduct should extend to exchange of information with the other level of the supply chain (i.e.
+- 4.23.
+The Pharmacy Guild submitted that arrangements should be in place to ensure that the work done under this authorisation is not used to preferentially advantage any of the Participants' customers. - 4.24.
+NSW Health submitted that the conduct to be authorised should be limited to conduct which is for a purpose requested by the Commonwealth or one or more State or Territory governments.
+NSW Health also submitted that the authorised conduct should extend to exchange of information with the other level of the supply chain (i.e. importers/manufacturers) where that is directed or requested by the Commonwealth or one or more State or Territory governments. - 4.25.
+The DOH submitted that the definition of Pharmacy Products is broad and the ACCC should consider narrowing the definition.
+If narrowing is not possible, DOH encouraged the ACCC to give additional consideration to how the reporting conditions may best be utilised during the authorisation period to ensure the Proposed Conduct is being used to only address relevant shortages due to the COVID-19 pandemic. - 4.26.
+The DOH submitted that there are a number of non-CSO Distributors that supply essential Medicines and Pharmacy Products, which are not Participants in the Proposed Conduct and DOH encourages the ACCC to consider whether conditional authorisation may be extended to these relevant organisations.